 Non-geographic numbers are now regulated by Ofcom.
 Numbers starting 0800, 0808 and 116 are free from mobiles, as they always have been from landlines.
 For numbers starting 084, 087, 09 and 118 there is a cleaner charge structure.
 Calls to them have an access charge plus a service charge.
 The access charge is set by the mobile operator and is listed here in the 08x column.
 The service charge is set by the company you are calling.

-For example, if you call 118 118 from EE, the access charge is 44p per minute and the service charge is £4.49 to connect the call plus £4.49 per minute.
+For example, if you call a 118 number from EE, the access charge is 44p per minute and the service charge is up to £2.43 per minute.
 So if your call is less than a minute it may cost £2.87.
 Ofcom introduced price caps in 2019-04, it used to be even more expensive.

 MVNOs are operators who do not run their own network.
-The ones who target UK usage are 1pMobile, Asda, C4C Mobile, Call&Give, co-operative mobile, Delight Mobile, Economy Mobile, giffgaff, iD Mobile, Mobile by The People’s Operator, RWG, Tesco and Virgin Mobile.
-Those geared towards international plans include AfriMobile, Champions, CTExcel, Fonome, Lebara, Lycamobile, NordTelekom, Now Mobile, Talk Home, Telfoni, U2i, Vectone and White Mobile.
+The ones who target UK usage are 1pMobile, Asda, Call&Give, co-operative mobile, giffgaff, iD Mobile, RWG and Tesco.
+Those geared towards international plans include AfriMobile, CMLink, CTExcel, Lebara, Lycamobile, NordTelekom, Now Mobile, Talk Home, Telfoni, Vectone and White Mobile.

-Auracall, GO-SIM, MAXROAM, Pebble, toggle and Truphone pitch themselves as roaming MVNOs.
-It is not possible to port numbers in and out, except for Pebble and toggle.
+Auracall, GO-SIM, MAXROAM, Pebble and Truphone pitch themselves as roaming MVNOs.
+It is not possible to port numbers in and out, except for Pebble.

 Coverage maps are available on the main network sites: EE, O2, Vodafone, 3.
-Ofcom and GSMA have coverage maps for most of the 2G, 3G and 4G networks.
+Ofcom and GSMA have coverage maps for most of the 2G, 3G, 4G and 5G networks.
 Several MVNOs do not provide access to 4G.
 5G is being rolled out but only ASDA offer it on PAYG.

 Free credit is given by many plans on each top-up.
 It generally lasts for 30 days, though often restricted to their own numbers.
 The footnotes show exceptions.
 Best is Tesco which offers triple credit.
 Tesco has a minimum top-up of £10 and the bonus credit expires after 1 month.

 Minimum call charges are generally one minute.
-The exceptions are Co-op and Virgin who have no minimum charge and time by one second intervals.
+The exception is Co-op who have no minimum charge and time by one second intervals.
 After the first minute some operators round up call lengths to the next full minute and others charge by the second.
 The former effectively have higher charges than at first glance.
 See the Bill Per column.

 Inactivity will cause your account to be terminated and unused credit lost.
 To avoid that you must make a chargeable call, text or data access, or top up within a period set out in the terms and conditions.
 That period is usually 180 days.
-Exceptions include C4C (30 days), White (60 days), Lebara (84 days), Lycamobile & The People’s Operator (90 days) and 1pMobile & iD (120 days).
+ASDA is 270 days.
+Shorter exceptions include White (60 days), Lebara & Lycamobile (90 days) and 1pMobile & iD (120 days).
 1pMobile require that you top up (minimum £10) every 120 days but that credit does not expire.
-O2 require that you top up every 6 months.

 Tethering (aka hotspots) is using your phone to provide mobile internet access to other devices such as laptops.
 Not all operators allow this.

-Contract only operators or those with minimum spends include anywhere sim (“PAYG” but minimum monthly), Axis, BT Mobile, Candy Telecom, Ecotalk, Green Mobile, IQ mobile (by Fonehouse), JOi, KCOM, Meem, Ownfone (Age UK), Plusnet Mobile (was LIFE Mobile), ROK Mobile (music bundled), SMARTY, Sky Mobile, TalkTalk, Tello, Utility Warehouse and VOXI (for ages 25 and under).
+Contract only operators or those with minimum spends include anywhere sim, BT Mobile, The co-operative mobile, Ecotalk, honest mobile, JOi, Meem, O2, Plusnet Mobile (was LIFE Mobile), SMARTY, Sky Mobile, Superdrug, Talkmobile, Tribe mobile, Utility Warehouse, Virgin Mobile, VOXI (social media bundled) and Zevvle.
 Some of those operators offer better deals if you also use them for broadband.

-1 Vodafone PAYG 1 daily charge is capped at £1.
+1 Vodafone PAYG 1 since 2021-01-12 has a daily charge of £1.
 The rates are different and make little sense in this table.
 Once you make any call or text or use data you pay £1 for that day.
-It then includes unlimited minutes, SMS and MMS and 500 MB of data.
+It then includes unlimited minutes, SMS and MMS and 50 MB of data.
 If you do not use your phone (outgoing) in a day then you pay nothing.

 5 Auracall and GO-SIM have mobile numbers issued in the Isle of Man or Jersey.
 Those are not UK 07 numbers and most other operators charge extra to call them, the calls are not in most inclusive plans or contracts.

-6 GO-SIM publish their rates in USD.
+6 GO-SIM and OneSimCard publish their rates in USD.
 You can buy credit in GBP but the effective call rates depend on the exchange rate.
-The same applies to MAXROAM who set their rates in euros.